-\paragraph{Case of resampling.} As discussed in subsection \ref{subsec:extension}, to establish the finite-particle convergence guarantees of Algorithm \ref{alg:pda2} with resampling up to $O(\epsilon)$-error, we need to show that $h_x^{(t)} = h_{\tilde{\Theta}^{(t)}}(x_t)$ satisfies the condition $| h^{(t)}_{x} - h_{q^{(t)}}(x_{t}) | \leq \epsilon$ in {\bf (A3')}.
+As discussed in subsection \ref{subsec:extension}, to establish the finite-particle convergence guarantees of Algorithm \ref{alg:pda2} with resampling up to $O(\epsilon)$-error, we need to show that $h_x^{(t)} = h_{\tilde{\Theta}^{(t)}}(x_t)$ satisfies the condition $| h^{(t)}_{x} - h_{q^{(t)}}(x_{t}) | \leq \epsilon$ in {\bf (A3')}.
 Hence, we are interested in characterizing the discretization error that stems from using finitely many particles.

-For resampling scheme, we can easily characterize the required number of particles $O(\epsilon^{-2}\log(T/\delta))$ with high probability $1-\delta$ because i.i.d. particles are obtained in Langevin algorithm and Hoeffding's inequality is applicable.
+For the resampling scheme, we can easily derive that the required number of particles is $O(\epsilon^{-2}\log(T/\delta))$ with high probability $1-\delta$, because i.i.d. particles are obtained by the Langevin algorithm and Hoeffding's inequality is applicable.

 \begin{lemma}[Hoeffding's inequality] Let $Z, Z_1,\ldots,Z_m$ be i.i.d. random variables taking values in $[-a,a]$ for $a>0$.
 Then, for any $\rho > 0$, we get

 \end{lemma}